sinsunsan/archiref_wiki/Vim.md

 Solved: it's due to a special mode in vim, there is two modes :nopaste the normal mode and :setpaste the special mode.
 In normal mode vim try to preserve the correct indentation and it get lost.
 In this mode, use the visual mode with v and type = to reindent correctly.

-To have the original identation of the chunk being paste type :setpaste
+To have the original identation of the chunk being paste type :set paste

 * **Install vim extension**